dayniel-caadiang/flutter-profile-page/README.md

 - Handling missing profile images using errorBuilder

 ## What I Learned
-Designing modern UI using Flutter layouts, gradients, shadows, and card components Structuring code using widget decomposition and clean method extraction Managing interactive state using StatefulWidgets Creating adaptive UIs for both mobile and desktop Flutter environments Strengthening understanding of Flutter styling and theming
+- Designing modern UI using Flutter layouts, gradients, shadows, and card components
+- Managing interactive state using StatefulWidgets
+- Strengthening understanding of Fludtter styling and theming